Are you planning to drive around Victoria on your vacation? There are some quirky things you need to know before you get behind the wheel.

 Anecdotally, the streets in Victoria seem quite narrow.
 Again, I draw comparison to Ontario but it sure seems like each lane is a foot or more narrower than I was used to before moving here.
 I believe it comes down to snow.
 Ontario roads must be wide enough to accommodate banks of snow along the side of the road – for several months of the year.
 Victoria simply does not have that need.
 If and when it does snow here, it is usually only on the roads for a day or two – and maybe an entire week if we had some freak blizzard.
 Making roads wider for such a limited purpose just doesn’t seem necessary.

 Learning how to safely cross a road was drilled into us at school growing up.
 “Look right, look left, then look right again”.
 I swear people here just drop their foot off the curb and start crossing, without even looking up from their phones!
-There is simply no regard for their own safety.
-So, beware of the pedestrian.
+There is seemingly no regard for their own safety.
+So, when you drive around Victoria - beware of the pedestrian!

 The good news for cyclists is that we do have an impressive range of dedicated bike lanes and more are being built every year.
 The tough thing for drivers is that with each new lane built, it means narrower roads, fewer parking stalls and more rules surrounding changing lanes and turning corners where bike lanes exist.
 Also, we have some busy roads that are already a bit narrow without dedicated bike lanes meaning that bikes are travelling in the same lane as the vehicles.
 Two that are somewhat harrowing are Shelbourne and Bay Streets.
 Remember cyclists have the right to the lane and are not required to ride on the shoulder.